djanluka/transaction-management-system/README.md

 - [RabbitMQ](https://www.rabbitmq.com/docs/download)
 - set up `.env` with mysql connection string (see `.env.example`)

-RabbitMQ Publisher: Continuously publishes messages at a rate of 1 message per millisecond (it's enough to produce many messages)
+RabbitMQ Publisher: Continuously publishes messages with a period of 1 millisecond (it's enough to produce many messages)

 RabbitMQ Consumer: Receives, processes, and stores messages in a MySQL database